CrashOverride85/zc95/docs/Operation.md

 * LED brightness - Pretty much what is says.
 If you value your eyesight, single digit values are good.

-* Ramp up time - When starting a patten, how long it takes to ramp up to the power level set for the channel on the front panel
+* Ramp up time - When starting a pattern, how long it takes to ramp up to the power level set for the channel on the front panel

 ## Shock collars
 If the box is fitted with a 433Mhz AM transmitter in J11 on the main board, it can be used to control one specific type of shock collar: